Month: April 2023

 A sailing holiday in the Rias Baixas region of Spain promises an exceptional adventure for those seeking to combine the thrill of sailing with the beauty of nature, the delights of local cuisine, and the rich cultural heritage of the area.
 With its pristine waters, idyllic islands, and charming towns, a sailing holiday in Rias Baixas offers a perfect blend of relaxation and exploration.
 Whether you’re a seasoned sailor or a novice, this destination has something to offer for everyone.

-So, set sail, immerse yourself in the stunning surroundings, indulge in the local flavours, and create memories that will last a lifetime on a sailing holiday in Rias Baixas with pilot cutter Pellew or tall ship Blue Clipper.
+So, set sail, immerse yourself in the stunning surroundings, indulge in the local flavours, and create memories that will last a lifetime on a sailing holiday in Rias Baixas with pilot cutter Pellew.

 The History of the West Country Trading Ketch